A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: Abstract

 \section{Abstract}

-We introduce the algebra $\formal$, which is equipped with natural maps into the algebra of (combinatorial) multiple Eisenstein series and that of multiple $q$-zeta values.
-Similar to Racinet's approach to formal multiple zeta values, we consider an affine scheme $\BM$ corresponding to the algebra $\formal$.
-We show that Racinet's affine scheme $\DM$ represented by the algebra of formal multiple zeta values embeds into this affine scheme $\BM$.
-This leads to a projection from the algebra $\formal$ onto the algebra of formal multiple zeta values.
-Via the above natural maps, this projection corresponds to taking the constant terms of multiple Eisenstein series or the limit $q\to1$ of multiple $q$-zeta values.
+We present the $\tau$-invariant balanced quasi-shuffle algebra $\formal$, whose elements formalize (combinatorial) multiple Eisenstein series as well as multiple $q$-zeta values.
+In particular, $\formal$ has natural maps into these two algebras, and we expect these maps to be isomorphisms.
+Racinet studied the algebra $\Zf$ of formal multiple zeta values by examining the corresponding affine scheme $\DM$.
+Similarly, we present the affine scheme $\BM$ corresponding to the algebra $\formal$.
+We show that Racinet's affine scheme $\DM$ embeds into our affine scheme $\BM$.
+This leads to a projection from the algebra $\formal$ onto $\Zf$.
+Via the above natural maps, this projection corresponds to extracting the constant terms of multiple Eisenstein series or the limit $q\to1$ of multiple $q$-zeta values.